 Additional Byblis research

 Research is key in raising carnivorous plants!
 Though growing conditions are slightly different in other parts of the world due to the weather, there’s still plenty to be learned from more experienced growers. 🌱

 If you want to read up more on Byblis or on other carnivorous plants, I recommend these pages:

-- Carnivorous Plant Care – Byblis – these tips apply to most carnivorous plants too.
+- Carnivorous Plant Care – Byblis – these tips also apply to most carnivorous plants.

 - 7 Great tips for growing Byblis – this page has more details on Byblis, along with uprooting tips and seed germination.
 I personally don’t intend to germinate from seed because Byblis, in their natural habitat, germinate after forest fires.
 That means you need to recreate that setting for their seeds to start growing.